 BMC - Factors Leading to Use of Single Housing

-The BMC endorses social housing as the foundation of welfare for laboratory nonhuman primates who are members of species that live socially in the wild.
+The BMC endorses social housing as the foundation of welfare for research nonhuman primates who are members of species that live socially in the wild.
 Scientific literature establishes that socially-housed primates demonstrate well-being that is superior to that of their singly-housed counterparts, and that introduction of singly-housed primates into a compatible social setting improves their welfare by a variety of behavioral and physiological measures.
 For example, social housing reduces the expression of species-inappropriate behaviors, promotes species-appropriate activities and can buffer individuals from stress.

 The Animal Welfare Act requires social housing, but with several conditions deemed as appropriate justifications for exceptions from social housing.
-Single housing is permissible when an animal is deemed vicious or overly aggressive such that compatible partners cannot be identified, is debilitated, has or is suspected of having a contagious disease, or is exempted because of health condition or scientific requirements approved by the local Institutional Animal Care and Use Committee (USDA 2017, p.
+Single housing is permissible when an animal is deemed vicious or overly aggressive such that compatible partners cannot be identified, is debilitated, has or is suspected of having a contagious disease, or is exempted because of health condition or scientific requirements approved by the local Institutional Animal Care and Use Committee (IACUC; USDA 2017, p.
 175-176).
 There are also many other factors that may influence a research primate’s housing situation.
 Maximizing an animal’s lifetime social housing is aided by constant awareness of the reason for single housing and swift attention to any issues that can be addressed to end single housing.
 The BMC recommends that facilities document and regularly review not only exemptions from social housing (as is required in the Animal Welfare Act) but also reasons not covered in the regulation.
-We have developed a categorization system outlining 12 different factors relating to the use of single housing (see table below).
+We have developed a categorization system outlining 14 different factors relating to the use of single housing (see table below).

 This table is available in Baker et al, 2017.

-Animal Welfare Act exemptions
+Animal Welfare Act Exceptions

 Reasons for single housing: practical issues not addressed in the AWA

-Experimental results required: waiting for experimental results (e.g. experimental viral status)
+Experimental results required: Waiting for experimental results (e.g., experimental viral status)

 References Cited: